 This is a redacted version of the Module Handbook.
-A full text version will be uploaded and circulated to students on the week commencing 20 May 2024, one week ahead of the module commencing.
+A full text version will be uploaded and circulated to students in May 2025, ahead of the module commencing.

 In the meantime, please forward any questions to Kieran Lee Marshall (kieran.lee.marshall@fu-berlin.de, or his primary institution address, outside of term time) or the FU Berlin administration team, as relevant.
 Thank you for your interest.

-We look forward to welcoming you.
+We look forward to welcoming you on the course.